School Science Lessons

 Velvet myrtle, (Lenwebbia prominens), southern velvet myrtle, up to 9 m, small white flowers, black berries, sub-tropical rainforest, in the seasonally dry tropical biome, Australia, Myrtaceae

-Edelweiss, (Leontopodium alpinum), short-lived perennial, silvery green leaves, woolly white flowers, found near rock outcrops, extensive roots system, needs cool summers, grows in Swiss alps, Asteraceae
+Edelweiss, (Leontopodium alpinum), short-lived perennial, silvery green leaves, woolly white flowers, found near rock outcrops, extensive roots system, needs cool summers, favourite plant of the Swiss alps, Asteraceae.

 From ”The Sound of Music” lyrics: "Edelweiss, Edelweiss, Every morning you greet me, Small and White, Clean and bright, You look happy to meet me".